 Old vintage cars like the California Special was introduced in February 1968 as a limited edition to promote sales, as the name suggests in California.
 It is believed 4118 GT/CS Mustangs were produced with this specification.
 The GT/CS was only available on the Hardtop Coupes.
 This limited-edition model had some of the features from the Shelby GT350 and Shelby GT500 Mustang / Fastback GT.

 The differences included.

 Many people believed this high-performance Edition to be a Carroll Shelby car as the abbreviation was CS but that was not the case, although it was largely modelled on his “little red” show car hardtop.
-Which had a 427 supercharged engine matted to an uprated automatic gearbox.
+Which had a 427 supercharged engine matted to an uprated automatic transmission and gearbox.
 Body colour was red with a black vinyl roof.

 Production of the C/C GT ended on July 30th.
 These cars could be ordered in any colour, engine size and if an original one found today, even if it was an unfinished project will demand extremely strong market value.
 Many of the 1968 Ford Mustang coupe cars have been restored to look like a CS/GT’s so make sure a full classic cars check is done before you pull the trigger on a purchase.